 Cost reductions and improvements of performance can be expected for most technologies in the future.
-This section accounts for the assumptions underlying the cost and performance in 2015 as well as the improvements assumed for the years 2020, 2030 and 2050.
+This section accounts for the assumptions underlying the cost and performance in the first technology year (base year) as well as the improvements assumed for furture years.
+For chapters published or updated after 2020, 2020 serves as base year for the technology instead of 2015, which has been the base year for several chapters.